Sumaya1600/Secure-Software-Development/README.md

   - SMTP port: `1025`
   - Web UI: `http://localhost:8025`
   - All outgoing emails are captured in MailHog instead of the real internet.
+  This ensures that phishing simulations can be tested safely without delivering emails to the actual users.
 ---

 ## 4. Prerequisites